Sector14/cougar-util/README.md

 # Cougar Util - Version 0.9

-Provides support for using a pre-configured Cougar HOTAS in Linux.
+Provides support for configuring a Cougar HOTAS in Linux.

-Pre-configured in this instance means, User axis mapping, manual calibration and uploading of a tmj/tmm file (if required) should have been performed in Windows using the HOTAS CCP and Foxy software.

-Upon plugging in the (pre-configured) Cougar, it will be in a default axis, no button emulation, automatic calibration mode, however user profile, tmj/tmm and manual calibration data from prior configuration (in Windows) is retained in the Cougar's flash.
+Upon plugging in a pre-configured Cougar, it will be in a default axis, no button emulation, automatic calibration mode, however any user profile, tmj/tmm and manual calibration data you may have uploaded via windows or this utility is retained in the Cougar's flash.

 This utility allows setting the three configuration options within the Cougar to make use of the pre-configured data.
 Selection of default or user axis